LBRBalaji/purplebox/DATABASE_PLAN.md

 **Application Flow:**

 1.  **Registration:** When a user signs up on the **Signup Page**, a new record is created in the `Users` table.
-Their selected role determines their permissions across the platform.
+Their selected role and default plan ("Free" for customers) determine their permissions.
-2.  **Login:** During login, the system fetches the user's record using their email to retrieve their role and profile information, which is then used to customize the dashboard and navigation.
+2.  **Login:** During login, the system fetches the user's record using their email to retrieve their role, plan, and profile information, which is then used to customize the dashboard and enable/disable features.
-3.  **User Management:** The main admin uses the **Manage Users** page to view, edit, or delete records from this table.
+3.  **User Management:** The main admin uses the **Manage Users** page to view, edit (role and plan), or delete records from this table.

 ---